Pudderz/Job-Search/README.md

 cd ./client
 npm run build
 ```
-2. Copy build file and paste it into the public folder in the server folder
+2. Copy the build file and paste its content into the public folder in the server folder

 3. Run server
 ```bash
 cd server
 node index.js
 ```
-4. The server will be available on http://localhost:3000/
+4. The server will be available on http://localhost:8080/

-## TO DO
-1. Add pagination to the server so the user can browse throught multiple pages instead on just the first page of results

-2. Add ability to reconnect where the user left off from the server if disconnected mid scrape

-3. Add the option to organise the saved jobs information into different sections such as collections that the user has named and created to help the them better organise their saved Jobs.